 MOD USA/4534A11/59

-51.41 2) The characteristics of the narrow-band direct-printing equipment shall be in accordance with Recommendations ITU-R M.476-5 and ITU-R M.625-4.
-The characteristics should also be in accordance with the most recent version of Recommendation ITU-R M.627.
-(WRC-15)
+51.41 2) The characteristics of the narrow-band direct-printing equipment should be in accordance with the most recent version of Recommendations ITU-R M.476, ITU-R M.625 and Recommendation ITU-R M.627.
+(WRC-23)

 Reasons: NBDP has been deleted from the GMDSS. with the exception of MSI on certain frequencies which are contained in RR Appendix 15.